 Man vs. Machine: Our typists take on Speech Recognition Software

 We’re just starting out the year 2020, and in some way, it feels as if we’re already living in the future.
 Technology just keeps getting more incredible, with 3D printers, AI robots, and Virtual Reality Headsets becoming a part of our everyday world.
+These advances made us curious about performing a speech recognition software comparison.

 “So,” I hear you ask; “…surely, I can use a simple voice to text software to transcribe my interviews?”